alopatindev/alopatindev.github.io/_posts/2019-02-05-video-recording-with-automatic-jump-cuts-using-open-source-and-coding.markdown

 Even though it's advertised as omnidirectional mic, for me it gave the best quality when I used it as unidirectional.

-It was even simpler to make a mic stand: just take some glass bottle, duct tape and assemble this construction set:
+It was even simpler to make a mic stand: just take a glass bottle, duct tape and assemble this construction set:

 ![](/pictures/video-recording-with-automatic-jump-cuts-using-open-source-and-coding/mic-stand.jpg)

-Also towel can be put under this construction to decrease vibrations from table and to adjust height.
+A towel can also be put under this construction to decrease vibrations from table and to adjust height.

 #### Sound Card
 It's [ASUS Xonar U3](https://amzn.to/2MNFdhf) in my case.